fudgebucket27/PoseidonSharp/README.md

 [Loopring](https://loopring.io/#/) is a layer 2 scaling solution for Ethereum.

-This library's reference implementation was originally in python and taken from https://github.com/Loopring/hello_loopring/blob/loopring-v3/sdk/ethsnarks/poseidon/permutation.py.
-As there was no C# implementation for Poseidon,this referenced python code was converted to C# by yours truly.
+This library's reference implementation was originally in python and taken from https://github.com/Loopring/hello_loopring/blob/loopring-v3/sdk/ethsnarks/poseidon/permutation.py and https://github.com/Loopring/hello_loopring/blob/loopring-v3/sdk/ethsnarks/eddsa.py.
+As there was no C# implementation for Poseidon and EDDSA,this referenced python code was converted to C# by yours truly.

 The included PoseidonConsole project contains some demo code on how to use the library.
 PoseidonTests contains the unit tests for MSTest.